DynamoDS/RefineryPrimer/01_introduction/1-03_why-should-i-use-generative-design.md

 ### Faster
 Generative design aims to help a designer find “better” designs for his or her project faster.
-This is done by exploiting algorithms and other computer-based techniques that enable a machine to quickly generate and evaluate a huge number of design variants on the fly.
+This is done by leveraging algorithms and other computer-based techniques that enable a machine to quickly generate and evaluate a huge number of design variants on the fly.

 ### More Variation
 Your specific design parameters are defined to generate many—even thousands —of potential solutions in only a fraction of the time it would take an individual designer.